ARG-NCTU/PokingBot/README.md

 you will see below gui, then press "Open Config..." and select open_door.tree, select Debug Mode will show below test button.
 ![](images/bt.png)

-Then open two termianl, one is run open_door algorithm, and the other one is open tare to navigate door and goal.
+Then open three termianl, one is run open_door algorithm, and the other one is open tare to navigate door and goal, the final run open behavior tree.

 1. One terminal for tare